 Skip to main content

-Ngā Hua / Outcomes
+Outcomes / Ngā Hua

-Outcomes are all the changes, benefits, learning and effects that happen – or start to happen – as a result of activities, projects or services in communities.
+Outcomes are all the changes, benefits, learning and effects that happen, or start to happen, as a result of activities, projects or services in communities.

-Ngā kaupapa matua / Priorities
+Priorities / Ngā kaupapa matua

 Crown grant requests must align with the priorities of the Crown funds.
 These funds are:

-Relevant eligibility for Crown funded schemes
+Relevant eligibility for Crown funds

 • Requestors must follow legal and financial compliance measures